 Instructions

-- In a large dutch oven, saute diced peppers and onions until translucent and they start to caramelize.
+- In a large Dutch oven, sauté the diced peppers and onions until softened, translucent, and just starting to caramelize.

-- Pour in the tomato sauce, diced tomatoes, water, and tomato paste.
+- In a separate bowl, stir together the tomato sauce, diced tomatoes, water, and tomato paste.
+Pour the mixture into the Dutch oven.

-- Bring to a simmer over medium low heat and cook for about 15 minutes.
-Then add the drained beans.
+- Bring the mixture to a gentle simmer over medium-low heat and cook for about 15 minutes.
+Add the drained beans and stir to combine.

 - Stir in the baking soda.
 The sauce will start to bubble up.
 Stir over medium heat until the bubbles have gone away.